gappc/biohadoop/README.md

 Biohadoop is a framework that provides the capabilities to run parallel algorithms on [Apache Hadoop](http://hadoop.apache.org/).
 It leverages the algorithm authors from the burden of writing a Hadoop program and provides services that can be used to offload compute intensive work to local threads and remote machines using a simple interface.

 ## Quickstart
-The quickstart uses a pre-configured Hadoop environment from[https://github.com/gappc/docker-biohadoop](https://github.com/gappc/docker-biohadoop) and the examples from [https://github.com/gappc/biohadoop-algorithms](https://github.com/gappc/biohadoop-algorithms).
-The requrements are Docker > 1.0 and Maven with MVN_HOME set to the correct path.
+The quickstart uses a pre-configured Hadoop environment from [https://github.com/gappc/docker-biohadoop](https://github.com/gappc/docker-biohadoop) and the examples from [https://github.com/gappc/biohadoop-algorithms](https://github.com/gappc/biohadoop-algorithms).
+The requirements are an installed gnome-terminal (provided by default in Ubuntu), Docker > 1.0 and Maven with MVN_HOME set to the correct path.

 Build and start environment with one master and two slave nodes:
 ```